Akuli/python-tutorial/basics/answers.md

         numbers.append(int(string))
     ```

-    The third part calculates `result + n` but throws away the result.
+    The third part calculates `result + n` but throws away the value.
     It was probably supposed to do `result += n` instead.

 ## Trey Hunner: zip and enumerate